arm/ai-ml-sdk-for-vulkan/README.md

 ## Cloning the repository

-To clone the ML SDK for Vulkan® repository, you can use the Repo tool.
-The tool is [here](https://gerrit.googlesource.com/git-repo).
+To clone the ML SDK for Vulkan® repository, you can use the [Repo tool](https://gerrit.googlesource.com/git-repo).
 Cloning using Repo tool ensures all components and dependencies are fetched and in a suitable default location on the file system.
 To initialize the repo structure for the entire ML SDK for Vulkan®, including all components, run: